See the latest Envirolink updates from Bill Dyck, the Regional Council Coordinator.

 Regional Council Revised RS&T Strategy 2020

-The Regional Council RS&T Strategy (third version released in June 2016) has been updated and is with the publishers.
-The strategy takes both a top-down and a bottom-up approach as it contains input from 9 Special Interest Group strategies.
+The Regional Council RS&T Strategy (third version released in June 2016) as updated in 2020.
+Plans are underway for the Science Advisory Group to update the strategy in late 2025.
+The 2020 strategy takes both a top-down and a bottom-up approach as it contains input from 9 Special Interest Group strategies.
 Previous versions of the strategy have been invaluable in providing direction to the MBIE contestable funding round that closed mid March.
 It has also been used to provide input to the DoC/MfE Conservation and Environment Science Roadmap, to Biosecurity 2025, and to other MPI initiatives.
-In 2022 it is being used to feed into the MfE-led Environment and Climate Science Research strategy.
+In 2022 it was used to feed into the MfE-led Environment and Climate Science Research strategy.

 (Go to Strategy)